AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-12.md

 ## Observability and Alerting

-A well-orchestrated pipeline doesn’t just run—it tells you how it’s running.
+A well-orchestrated pipeline doesn’t just run - it tells you how it’s running.
 Observability is about surfacing the right information at the right time so that engineers can respond to issues quickly.

 Good orchestration tools provide dashboards, logs, and metrics.
 But equally important are alerts that notify the right people when something goes wrong.
 Alerts should be actionable and avoid noise.
 A system that sends alerts on every minor warning will eventually be ignored.